Heysel metro station

-The station opened on 5 July 1985.
-Prior to 1998, it was the western terminus of former line 1A (now line 6).
-The line was expanded to the King Baudouin metro station for the 2000 UEFA European Football Championship.
-It offers a connection with tram route 7 as well as bus routes 84 and 88.
+The metro station opened on 5 July 1985 as part of the Bockstael–Heysel/Heizel extension of former line 1A, and until 1998, it was the northern terminus of the metro.
+On 25 August 1998, the line was further extended to Roi Baudouin/Koning Boudewijn for the 2000 UEFA European Football Championship.
+Then, following the reorganisation of the Brussels Metro on 4 April 2009, it is served by line 6.
+It offers a connection with tram route 7, as well as bus routes 84 and 88.